foosasugaome/express-finance/README.md

 5. Renamed column `stockcount` to `quantity` in `portfoliodetail` table/model.
 6. Changed datatype of `price` in `usertransaction` table/model from `integer` to `decimal(10,2)`
 7. Stocks will not be removed from porfolio.
 Instead, it will be closed after selling all.
+8. Majority of the API endpoints are from stockdata.org.

 ## RESTful routes changes/additions